Skip to content

 221B Baker Street The Home of Sherlock Holmes

-To better depict everything about Sherlock Holmes and bring it to reality, every little detail that was mentioned in his stories was well taken care of.
+To better depict everything about Sherlock Holmes and bring it to reality, every little detail mentioned in his stories was well taken care of.
 And it all started with the address 221B Baker Street.

 So Sherlock Holmes stayed at 221B Baker Street from 1881 to 1904.
 Luckily for those who established the museum, Doyle had used a part-actual, part-imaginary address for the house of Sherlock Holmes.
 In other words, he placed the house in an existent district in London, but the building itself was not there.